Halina Reijn: Early 2000s and big screen debut

 In 2002, Reijn featured in four projects.
 First she played a minor part in Frank Van Passel's Villa des Roses, her first role in an English/French language international co-production, based on the novel of the same name by Willem Elsschot.
 Her next two projects were on television with the short TV drama De afrekening and the TV Movie Ware Liefde.
-She also had a very small role in Moonlight, Paula van der Oest's follow-up movie, an English-language thriller.
+She also had a minor role in Moonlight, Paula van der Oest's follow-up movie.
 Meanwhile, back on stage she performed her first role for Toneelgroep Amsterdam, with Ivo van Hove as director she took on the role of courtesan Poppea in Con Amore.
 At the time, while she was still connected with De Trust, she got 'loaned out' to TGA.
 For De Theatercompagnie she returned to the role of Ophelia in Hamlet, a character she played previously, for a new rendition of the Shakespearean classic.

-In 2003, she joined the ensemble at Toneelgroep Amsterdam, under the direction of future long-time collaborator Ivo van Hove.
+In 2003, she joined the ensemble at Toneelgroep Amsterdam (TGA), under the direction of future long-time collaborator Ivo van Hove.
 Around that time she also completed her final performance for De Theatercompagnie, with a new production of The Seagull, where she played Nina.
 In her first year, with the Toneelgroep Amsterdam, she starred in two plays: She played Irina in the Three Sisters, based upon the play of Anton Chekhov of the same name, and Eugene O'Neill's Mourning Becomes Electra, a co-production with the Toneelschuur, for the latter performance, in which she played Lavinia, she was nominated for a Theo d'Or for "Best Female Actress" in 2004.
 On television she starred in two telefilms, she played Ewouds's girlfriend in Boy Ecury and Hostess Patty in Het wonder van Máxima, they were aired on public television on 2 and 9 April respectively.